dthies/moodle-mod_plenum/README.md

 3. Install Block deft response or other conferencing integration dependency for online meeting support.

+## Dependencies ##

+The Deft response block is required as a dependency to install.
+The basic functions for the plugin will work without any external dependencies.
+However, the video conferencing options require external services to work.

+The Deft video meeting form requires that Deft response block is configured to work with the service from deftly.us.
+See Deft response block documentation for more information.
+A free account can be created at deftly.us to obtain a sample course there with this plugin configured.

+The Jitsi Meet meeting form requires access to a Jitsi Meet server that is secured.
+One can choose a Jitsi hosting provider or install a local copy of Jitsi meet.
+Configuration is compatible with the Jitsi activity module.

 ## License ##

 2023 onward Daniel Thies <dethies@gmail.com>